tech-learning-collective/tech-learning-collective.github.io/_workshops/Gone Phishing: How to Recognize Fake Websites and Other Online Scams.md

 persona_matrix:
     - 3
     - 3
+simple_description: The most common way hackers steal passwords, install malware on a victim's computer, or get employees to grant them unauthorized access to critical business systems is through so-called phishing attacks.
+A phishing attack is surprisingly low-tech, which is part of what makes it so devastatingly effective.
+Learning to spot these attacks is one of the most important things you can do to protect yourself online, since a hacker's tricks, called "lures," can appear anywhere from an email, to a Facebook message, to a real Web site that looks exactly like one you recognize!
+In this workshop, you'll learn how frighteningly easy it is to build these scam sites, and all about the tricks they use to fool you into falling for them.
 ---

 Whether it&rsquo;s corporate espionage, ransomware, or online fraud, most cyber attacks don&rsquo;t start with sophisticated software exploits, but rather by employing relatively simple tricks.
 These tricks are called &ldquo;phishing&rdquo; attacks because, much like baiting a lure, they won&rsquo;t work unless you bite.
 However, <em>many</em> people do get caught up by them.